-Sargramostim is a man-made version of GM-CSF, which stimulates white blood cell production, and in particular, neutrophil, macrophage, and dendritic cell production.
-These types of cells are responsible for fighting infection and are often decreased during cancer therapy.
+Sargramostim is a man-made version of GM-CSF, a protein that stimulates white blood cell (WBC) production, and in particular, neutrophil, macrophage, and dendritic cell production.
+These types of WBCs are responsible for fighting infection and are often decreased during cancer therapy.

-Neutrophils are the most abundant type of white blood cell and are the first to respond to fight infection.
-When the number of these neutrophils drops below 1000/mm3, it is called neutropenia, and puts the patient at significant risk of infection.
+Neutrophils are the first WBCs to respond to fight infection.
+When the number of these cells drops below 1000/mm3, it is called neutropenia.
+This puts the patient at significant risk of infection.
 Macrophages fight infection by ingesting bacteria, but are longer acting than neutrophils.
-Dendritic cells make up only 1% of white blood cells, but are constantly scanning the area, notifying neutrophils and macrophages when they detect infection.
+Dendritic cells make up only 1% of WBCs, but are constantly scanning the area, notifying neutrophils and macrophages when they detect infection.

 How to Take Sargramostim

 Sargramostim can be given as a subcutaneous injection (given under the skin), or directly into a vein (intravenous, IV).
-It is given once a day, preferably at the same time of day, until the neutrophil count returns to normal.
+It is given once a day, preferably at the same time of day, until the patient is no longer neutropenic.
 The actual dose is determined by your healthcare provider and is based on your body size.
 Sargramostim should be started no sooner than 24 hours after completion of chemotherapy or radiation.
 You will have lab work drawn frequently to monitor your blood cell counts while on sargramostim.
 You may receive this medication in your provider's office, from a home infusion company, or you may be taught to give it to yourself.

 Storage and Handling